ningquanwang/adsjoint-demo/README.md

 npm install @adsjoint/sdk
 ```
 #### 2. Initialization with Your Publisher Credentials
-In src/App.jsx, initialize the Adsjoint SDK with your assigned credentials:
+In src/App.jsx (or wherever you set up your chat logic), initialize the Adsjoint SDK with your assigned credentials:
 ```bash
 initAdsjoint({
   publisherName: "demo_llm_app",    // unique name of your LLM app (e.g., "ChatGPT", "MyAwesomeBot")